Yes! Woke to sunshine this morning!

 Yukon Sign just south of Watson Lake

-Back at camp three riders from Washington State came in on Harleys and set up tents nearby.
-They looked so tired!
+In Watson Lake we set up camp at Campground Services at about 2 p.m.
+Three riders from Washington State came in on Harleys and set up tents.
+They looked tired!
 And they didn't have any refreshments or nutrition with them.
-So I delivered three cold beer, chatted a bit, wished them well, and returned to the chores: laundry, grocery shopping, etc. then settled in for the night.
+So I delivered three beer, chatted a bit, wished them well, and returned to the chores: laundry, grocery shopping, etc. then settled in for the night.